fzinfz/book/nw_lowlevel.md

 https://en.wikipedia.org/wiki/MAC_address
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/9/94/MAC-48_Address.svg/950px-MAC-48_Address.svg.png)

-12-34-56-78-9A-BC =》 000100{1}【0】 00110100 01010110 01111000 10011010 10111100
+12-34-56-78-9A-BC =》 000100{1}[0] 00110100 01010110 01111000 10011010 10111100
-【0】 in individual addresses and set to 【1】 in group addresses
+[0] individual addresses
+[1] group addresses

 ## unicast
 the frame is meant to reach only one receiving NIC. transmitted to all nodes within the collision domain.
-    In a modern wired setting the collision domain usually is the length of the Ethernet cable between two network cards.
+- In a modern wired setting the collision domain usually is the length of the Ethernet cable between two network cards.
-    In a wireless setting, the collision domain is as far as the radio transmitter can reach.
+- In a wireless setting, the collision domain is as far as the radio transmitter can reach.

 A switch will forward a unicast frame through all of its ports (except for the port that originated the frame), an action known as `unicast flood`, if the switch has no knowledge of which port leads to that MAC address.

 ## multicast addressing